JuniiiSays/CoffeeOrderingApp/README.md

 # Coffee Ordering App
-This is a Simple coffee ordering app which contains a single screen
+This is a Simple coffee ordering app which contains a single screen for odering coffee with toppings.
+And at the end we calculate the Total bill and send it to the users email.

 ## Application Features & Implements
 - EditText: User can input name for the order of Coffee.